 You can tap into the internal vehicle’s systems to monitor all sorts of data, including battery module temperatures and voltages, battery reserves, and much more.
 You do this with a cable that connects the diagnostics connector to a Bluetooth ODB-II module.
 This module feeds the data via Bluetooth to one of several phone apps to display the data.
-(Sep-2020)
+(Nov-2020)

 Vehicle manufactures are required to provide an On-Board Diagnostics port to extract information primarily related to pollution controls in ICE cars.
 This is referred to as OBD-II.

 Many companies make devices that connect to the OBD-II port and can identify engine details and read out various problem codes.
 The latest generation scanners use Bluetooth to communicate the data to a phone app, that can better explain the data seen.